Unlocking the Possible

 James Armstrong is an energy professional with extensive experience in; commercial negotiations, joint ventures, agreement drafting, and strategic acquisitions and divestitures.
 Armstrong has in-depth understanding of unconventional assets such as; oil sands, LNG, shale gas, and tight oil.
 In addition to his Canadian and U.S. experience, Armstrong has worked internationally living in the Middle East for over two years.
 James Armstrong has a passion for teaching and teaches a class at the University of Calgary and has taught an Executive Education class at Georgetown University (Washington, DC) for oil and gas professionals on Global Energy Policy.
 View Guest page

 Duncan Autrey is a conflict transformation consultant with experience in both North and South America.
 Duncan is a founder of the Collaborative Global Initiative and is an “Agent of Peace.”
 Duncan works primarily in Spanish and English speaking countries in North and South America.
-He has worked in facilitation and conflict resolution for over fifteen years in diverse contexts ranging from rural Paraguay and Colombia to cities of Seattle, Washington, DC, Cuenca and Buenos Aires.
+He has worked in facilitation and conflict resolution for over fifteen years in diverse contexts ranging from rural Paraguay and Colombia to cities of Oakland, Seattle, Washington, DC, Cuenca and Buenos Aires.
 Duncan approaches conflict from a belief that it arises from the diverse cultural expressions of common human needs.
 Every conflict or complicated situation, large or small, is an opportunity for deepening our relationships and improving the world we live in. www.duncanautrey.com View Guest page

 Japman Bajaj is an innovation specialist and entrepreneur that has successfully built a number of initiatives, businesses, and organizations over his career.
 An award-winning entrepreneur, he is the co-founder of Soshal, one of Canada's top digital agencies, employing over 40 people, and dominating Canada's higher-education market.
 He is currently an executive at TELUS, one of Canada's largest companies, and also supports TELUS Health, Canada's largest health technology firm.
 In addition, he is a Founder of the Calgary Hub of the Global Shapers, a community of the World Economic Forum, and led that Hub to attain global influence in just one year.
 He was the Co-Chair of the SHAPE conference in Alberta which attracted an international audience for the first time, and wrote and compiled the innovative bid that not only beat out major cities like New York, Chicago, and Boston, leading strategic partnerships, sponsorship, and fundraising.
 He is the co-founder of GenYOTT.
 View Guest page